 Anthodon serrarius (Owen 1876) Late Permian ~255 mya, 1.2-1.5 m long was a basal pareiasaur.
-Derived from a sister to Procolophon and Diadectes Anthodon phylogenetically preceded Stephanospondylus and the toothed turtle, Odontochelys.
+Derived from sisters to Stephanospondylus.
+Anthodon was a sister to Arganaceras, Deltavjatia and other pareiasaurs like Bradysaurus.

-Distinct from Procolophon and Diadectes, the skull of Anthodon had anterior-facing nares on a broader skull.
+Distinct from Stephanospondylus, the skull of Anthodon had anterior-facing nares on a broader skull.
 Very large quadratojugal "horns" expanded below the orbit.
 The mandible developed ventral protrusions.
 The teeth were all smaller and more uniform in size, each with 8 to 15 cusps.
 The postparietals were fused and, along with the tabulars, were located on the skull roof, as in more primitive diadectomorphs.

 More vertebrae were cervicalized.
+No dorsal ribs were expanded with costal plates.
 The tail was further shortened.

 The scapula developed an acromion process.
 The manus and pes were smaller with shorter, disc-like phalanges.
 The ilium was much taller which dropped the pubis and ischium providing a deeper gut.
 The tarsus was fused.